Young adult community

 PERENNIAL: RECURRING THEMES AND TIMELESS CHARACTERS.
-[Began Jan.
-8, 2017].
-This new class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
+This class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
 The uniquely Wilshire curriculum focuses on the great themes and characters of the Bible.
 Each week’s lesson explores a character study (like Abraham, for example) or a grand theme (like grace, for example) as it plays out through the Bible.
 Shawn and Alison Ashmore are directors of the class.
 Meets in Room 3208 (new room).

 FOUNDATIONS OF FAITH.
 This intergenerational class gives an overview of the Bible, book by book, over a two-year cycle.
 Learners are invited to drop in for a short time or stay for a long time.
 Learn how the Bible’s stories fit into the larger framework and become more familiar with the stories themselves.
 Dennis and Laura Smith direct the class, which is taught by a rotation of teachers.
 Meets in Room 3202 (new room).